-So, for the woman of our example or for the better-off women of my mom’s place and time, being a housewife was not to be powerless.
+So, for the woman of our example and for women of my place and time, being a housewife was not to be powerless.
 And yes, that’s a true story.

 My mom paid all the bills and did the family accounting.
 When it was necessary, she set me up to manage the house and went out to work.
 Once my parents had some money she managed the investments; it was she who called the stockbroker and coordinated real estate purchases.

 Most housewives believed themselves to be in a partnership with their husbands, and they were not delusional.
 Daily life was a lot harder as you go backwards, and two people were quite necessary to run a family.
-Home Economics was a serious course of studies in those days, not the joke it’s been portrayed as more recently.
+Home Economics was a serious course of studies in those days, not the joke it’s been portrayed as.

 Marital rape was always considered degenerate.